HarmoniqaOrg/Quantoro/docs/PRD.md

 ## 7. Final Project Status

-**Status: In Enhancement Phase**
+**Status: Complete & Ready for Submission**

-All tasks outlined in the assignment have been successfully implemented, backtested, and documented.
-The project is now undergoing a strategic enhancement phase to elevate the strategies to a competition-winning level of sophistication, with a focus on dynamic alpha, advanced regime detection, and rigorous statistical validation.
+All tasks outlined in the assignment—Baseline CVaR (A), Regime-Aware Enhancement (B), and Hybrid ML Alpha (C)—have been successfully implemented, debugged, and backtested.
+All solver-related issues have been resolved.
+The project documentation has been updated to reflect the final results, and a functional `Makefile` has been created for easy reproducibility.
+The project is now complete and ready for final report generation and submission.